The category of reduced orbifolds in local charts: Introduction

-We start by recalling briefly the necessary background material on orbifolds, groupoids, pseudogroups, and the well-known construction of a groupoid from an orbifold and an orbifold atlas representing its orbifold structure.
+For convenience we briefly comment on the outline of the paper.
+We start by reviewing the necessary background material on orbifolds, groupoids, pseudogroups, and the well-known construction of a groupoid from an orbifold and an orbifold atlas representing its orbifold structure.
 Groupoids which arise in this way will be called \textit{atlas groupoids}.
 To overcome the problem that different orbifolds are identified with the same atlas groupoid we introduce, in Section~\ref{sec_marked}, a certain marking of atlas groupoids.
 It consists in attaching to an atlas groupoid a certain topological space and a certain homomorphism between its orbit space and the topological space.
 The general concept of marking already appeared in \cite{Moerdijk_survey}.
 There, however, the relation between a marking of a groupoid and an orbifold atlas (in local charts) is not discussed.
-The specific marking of an atlas groupoid introduced here allows to recover the orbifold.
-There is an obvious notion of homomorphisms between marked atlas groupoids.
+The specific marking of an atlas groupoid introduced here allows us to recover the orbifold.
+There is a natural notion of homomorphisms between marked atlas groupoids.
 In Section~\ref{sec_homom} we characterize these homomorphisms in local charts.
 On the orbifold side, this characterization involves the choice of representatives of the orbifold structures, namely those orbifold atlases which were used to construct the marked atlas groupoids.
 Hence, at this point we get a notion of orbifold map with fixed representatives of orbifold structures, which we will call \textit{charted orbifold maps}.
 In Section~\ref{sec_redorbcat} we introduce a natural definition of composition of charted orbifold maps and a geometrically motivated definition of the identity morphism (a certain class of charted orbifold maps), which allows us to establish a natural equivalence relation on the class of charted orbifold maps.
 An orbifold map (which does not depend on the choice of orbifold atlases) is then an equivalence class of charted orbifold maps.
 The leading idea for this equivalence relation is geometric: we consider charted orbifold maps as equivalent if and only if they induce the same charted orbifold map on common refinements of the orbifold atlases.
 Moreover, using the same idea, we define the composition of orbifold maps.
 In this way, we construct a category of reduced orbifolds.
 Finally, in Section~\ref{atlascategory}, we characterize orbifolds as certain equivalence classes of marked atlas groupoids, and orbifold maps as equivalence classes of homomorphisms of marked atlas groupoids.
 These equivalence relations are natural adaptations of the classical Morita equivalence.
 In this way, there arises a category of marked atlas groupoids which is isomorphic to the orbifold category.
 As an additional benefit the isomorphism functor is constructive.
+As a final step, in Section~\ref{extension}, we show that the category of marked atlas groupoids is isomorphic to an analogously defined category of marked proper effective \'etale Lie groupoids (by embedding).